nss-day-cohort-23/group-project-chatty-keds/README.md

 ### Messages

 1. :white_check_mark: When the page is first loaded, you must load 5 messages from a local JSON file and pre-fill a message area `<div>` below the input field that will also hold all new messages as they get created.
-1. :white_check_mark:When the user presses the return key in the message field, the new message should be inserted into the message area.
+1. :white_check_mark: When the user presses the return key in the message field, the new message should be inserted into the message area.
-1. :white_check_mark:The message should have a button displayed after it with the text "Delete" inside of it.
+1. :white_check_mark: The message should have a button displayed after it with the text "Delete" inside of it.
    - :white_check_mark: Not an `X` icon.
    - :white_check_mark: When the delete button next to a message is clicked, only that message should be removed from the DOM.